nimbix/jardoc/docs/appdef.md

 # Using Xilinx FPGA binaries

 Nimbix hosts a variety of Xilinx FPGA [Machine Types](machines.md) on JARVICE.
-Applications utilizing Xilinx FPGAs will need a pre-generated FPGA binary `*.xclbin`.
+Applications utilizing Xilinx FPGAs will need to include a `*.xclbin` FPGA binary file.
 The Xilinx SDAccel Development environment is used to design an accelerated kernel and generate the corresponding `xclbin` file.
-There are two options available to use a generated `xclbin` file:
+There are two options available to use a `xclbin` file inside a JARVICE application.

-**Standard**
+##Standard

-Add the `xclbin` file to an Application's container at `/etc/NAE` or `/opt/<example-app>`, where <example-app> is a placeholder.
+Add the `xclbin` file to an Application's container at `/etc/NAE` or `/opt/<example-app>`.

 Example using Dockerfile syntax:

 `ADD kernel.xclbin /opt/example/kernel.xclbin`